Mirajjj/EthereumOraclizedTeamPlayerContract/README.md

 ## Scenario

 1. Contract owner is a team with funds
-2. Team requests external API calls for a permission to send funds every N minutes
+2. Team requests external API calls for a permission to send funds to a player every N minutes
-3. As soon as API call responses with an affirmative permission funds transfer is executed and contract is considered fulfiled
+3. As soon as API call responses with an affirmative permission, funds are transfered contract is considered fulfilled.

 ## Install